The BEST Sweet & Spicy Beef Jerky

 Meat slicer- You don’t need a meat slicer to make jerky, but this is one of my favorite kitchen tools!
 It looks pretty impressive to have one of these, and if you’re a family that loves to make shabu or Korean bbq at home, it can save you money on sliced meats.
 The one I use is the OSTBA meat slicer.
 It is compact, easy to use/take apart/clean, and very affordable.

-• If you don’t have a meat slicer- you can ask your butcher to slice the meat for you (I recommend 1/4 inch thick), or you can partially freeze the meat for an hour so that it is easier to slice by hand.
+• If you don’t have a meat slicer- you can ask your butcher to slice the meat for you (I recommend 1/4 inch thick, but this is totally up to your preference).
+Or you can partially freeze the meat for an hour so that it is easier to slice by hand.

 • Northgate usually has huge, thin slices of top round that are perfect for making jerky.
 When I’m feeling lazy, (or more often when I can’t find eye of round), this is what I usually get.
 The only downside to this is that sometimes they are not an even thickness, and some pieces can be a bit too thick for my liking.